top of page

 Ibrahim Khazzaka Picture.png

-My practice focuses on ceramic material research and investigates how objects function as vessels for cultural memory.
+My practice focuses on systems design through material thinking, on ceramic material research and investigates how objects function as vessels for cultural processes.
 I approach clay as a collaborator in a dialogue about displacement, beauty, and the sensory experience of belonging.

-My methodology is informed by two decades of commitment to cross-cultural dialogue, which I integrate into a teaching practice built across three languages and four countries.
+My methodology is informed by two decades of commitment to cross-cultural dialogue, which I integrate into a teaching practice built across multiple languages and countries.

 Ibrahim Khazzaka LLC © 2026